Sanamanel/Forum/README.md

 * Show the last 3 users online
 * Bloc aside with the 3 last topics  of the Forum
 * Sticky menu with a back to the top button
+* For the exercise the picture (avatar) were stored in a blog to the database.

 To handle our local environment we used Lamp or Mamp and phpMyAdmin.